Teaching and Teacher Leadership

 What is a postgrad degree?

-One thing that all postgraduate degrees have in common is that they allow you to continue your studies in a specialised subject, and mostly require an undergraduate degree in order to be considered for entry.
+One thing that all postgraduate degrees have in common is that they allow you to continue your studies in a specialised subject.
+An undergraduate degree is usually required for a student to be considered eligbile to study a postgraduate degree.

-Postgraduate degrees are taken for a number of different reasons, such as to move into academia and research or specialise in a career path.
+Postgraduate degrees are taken for a number of different reasons, such as to move into academia and research, or to specialise or advance in a particular career path.
 Some people choose to complete a postgraduate degree to change study or career paths entirely.

 There are a lot of different aspects involved in postgraduate education.
 If you are considering expanding your knowledge with a postgraduate degree, it’s important to understand the details.
 This guide covers everything you need to know about postgraduate degrees.